In the White City

 In the White City (Dans la ville blanche) is a 1983 Swiss drama film directed by Alain Tanner.
-Focussing on a mariner's disillusion with life at sea, it addresses the problems with dropping out of society, one of the central topics in Tanner's films.
+Focusing on a mariner's disillusion with life at sea, it addresses the problems with dropping out of society, one of the central topics in Tanner's films.

 Synopsis

 Paul, an engineer on an oil tanker, becomes tired of the noisy engine room, calling the ship "a floating factory of crazy people."
 During a stopover in Lisbon, he settles in a small bar-hotel; and when the departure date arrives, he opts to jump ship and stay in "the White City".
 He sends 8 mm films and letters about his travels to his bemused Swiss girlfriend, Élisa, who stays at home.
 Meanwhile, Paul flirts with Rosa, the hotel's bartender and chambermaid, and they quickly become lovers.
 Paul continues to write to Élisa describing the whiteness of the city, the solitude and the silence.
 Though she regards them with ennui, she becomes hurt and angry, and she sends him an ultimatum.
 Paul merely meanders through Lisbon where his purpose in life appears to become directionless.
 He eventually loses contact with Rosa, and the film ends with Paul in a state of "nothingness".